The F-Factor Diet is a weight loss plan that focuses on high fiber foods and lean proteins.

 The F-Factor Diet is designed for weight loss and based on eating high fiber foods and lean proteins.
 It encourages flexibility and doesn’t restrict food or alcohol or require you to exercise.

 The F-Factor Diet aims for three meals plus one snack per day.
-It combines lean proteins with high fiber foods and is designed to be low in calories, keep you full longer, and prevent feelings of deprivation.
+It combines lean proteins with high fiber foods and is designed to:

 They’re generally calculated by subtracting the fiber content from the grams of carbs in a serving of food.

-The diet emphasizes complex carbs like fruits, vegetables, whole grains, nuts, and seeds over simple carbs like refined grains, added sugar, and highly processed foods.
+The diet emphasizes unprocessed carb sources like fruits, vegetables, whole grains, nuts, and seeds over processed carb sources that include refined grains and added sugar.

 In phase 1, the F-Factor Diet incorporates fewer than 35 grams of net carbs per day.
 This is spread over approximately 3 servings of carbs.
 This is meant to jump-start your weight loss.

 In phase 2, you incorporate fewer than 75 grams of net carbs per day.
 This is spread over approximately 6 servings of carbs.